 Because a problem with this rhetoric is that it does not solve the problems of fairness, merit, and opportunity.
-It provides a veil for female bullying, pack tactics and cruelty, it irritates a gender problem, and does not assist individuals to fulfil their fates and virtues.
+It provides a veil for female bullying, pack tactics and cruelty, it irritates a gender problem, and does not assist society or individuals to fulfill their best fates and virtues.

 The Ace card in the deck of modern women has not been replaced by the wiser female archetypes of leadership or mercy since the liberation movement achieved its aims – it has become a sharper, fiercer, more ruthlessly pursued trump card in the hidden tarot of how women’s power really works.

 All of this was lost on me until recently, here in the world’s sick Mecca of spiritual growth and sham psychology in Bali, as the prettiest, the most deeply entrenched in ‘club’, the ones advertising their asses or their network, and not the wisest, more experienced or actually educated women, thrust their claws or curls or cleavage at the yoga dollar.

 These same women here now want the education dollar and the psychology one too, . now that they have secured the yoga body fortune from their goddess enterprises in this massive new human devoloution market.

 When avid Instagram marketers and seductresses began to breach the previous boundaries of just selling cute ass and chakra activation courses, and moved on to selling their dubious expertise on matters of … everything – from in-utero trauma, to how to die and grieve and become old, I kicked back.